kshannon-ucsd/cogs9/pages/exam.md

 - Exam study guide part 2 <a href="https://s3.us-west-2.amazonaws.com/ucsd.cogs9/exam/cogs9-exam-study-guide-2.pdf" target="_blank" rel="noopener">download &#x2197;</a>

 {: .warning }
 There is **NO final exam in class** during finals week.
-This take home exam will be due around week 9 or 10.
+This take home exam will be due around week 10 or on finals week.
 See the course calendar for the exact date.